Lesson 5 - Thirteen Colonies and the Seven Years' War

 Extension

-Alistair Cooke famous 'Letters from America' were one of the most iconic pieces of regular journalism produced in the UK.
-In the 1970s he produced one of the first modern documentaries for the BBC, his personal history of the USA.
+Alistair Cooke famous 'Letters from America' were one of the most iconic pieces of radio journalism produced in the UK.
+In the 1970s he also produced one of the first modern documentaries for the BBC, his personal history of the USA.
 The first two episodes are below.

-Alistair Cooke famous 'Letters from America' were one of the most iconic pieces of regular journalism produced in the UK.
-In the 1970s he produced one of the first modern documentaries for the BBC, his personal history of the USA.
+Alistair Cooke famous 'Letters from America' were one of the most iconic pieces of radio journalism produced in the UK.
+In the 1970s he also produced one of the first modern documentaries for the BBC, his personal history of the USA.
 The first two episodes are below.

 |